evanca/quick-portfolio/projects/ad_iot/ad_iot.md

 Synthesis Method: Two Sine wave Generators w/amplitude envelopes + one filter & filter envelope each.

 Rainfall data is mapped to control the blending of the Rain motif into the Shine motif.
 With higher rainfall values the musical pattern sound closer to the Rain motif with lower values it sounds closer to the Shine motif.
-The motiff is synthesised using two monophonic synths
+The motif is synthesised using two monophonic synths

 [Rain motif](/audio/smart_city/MotifLevel/rainMotif.mp3)
 [Shine motif](/audio/smart_city/MotifLevel/shineMotif.mp3)